HQSquantumsimulations/qoqo_qryd/qoqo-qryd/README.md

 ## Documentation

 A user documentation is provided in the folder `/userdoc`.
+The API-documentation for qoqo-qryd is provided can be found as an appendix of the user documentation or built separately with sphinx.

 ## Examples